"Alzheimer’s disease is a biological problem that can be solved by bringing together the right people and the right ideas." Bart De Strooper

 UK DRI Director

-Prof De Strooper's group at UK DRI at UCL will be based at the Francis Crick Institute and co-led by Principal Staff Scientist, Dr Lorena Arancibia Carcamo.
+Prof De Strooper's group at UK DRI at UCL is based at the Francis Crick Institute and co-led by Principal Staff Scientist, Dr Lorena Arancibia Carcamo.

 1. Dr Lorena Arancibia Carcamo (Principal Staff Scientist)

 Dr Lorena Arancibia Carcamo holds a BSc in Biochemistry from Imperial College London and a PhD in Molecular Neuroscience from UCL.
 Her postdoctoral research investigated molecular mechanisms underpinning neuronal and glial physiology focusing on myelination and microglia dynamics.
-Joining the UK DRI, Lorena will investigate microglia function and cellular interactions using biochemical and state-of-the-art optical methods, including multi-photon imaging and super-resolution microscopy.
-Together with Prof Bart De Strooper, she will combine these studies with transcriptomic and proteomic approaches to further understand the cellular changes occurring in Alzheimer’s disease with a particular focus on the role of glia in neuroinflammation.
+At the UK DRI, Lorena investigates microglia function and cellular interactions using biochemical and state-of-the-art optical methods, including multi-photon imaging and super-resolution microscopy.
+Together with Prof Bart De Strooper, she is combining these studies with transcriptomic and proteomic approaches to further understand the cellular changes occurring in Alzheimer’s disease with a particular focus on the role of glia in neuroinflammation.